SzymonMatynia/reactjs-chat-recruitment-task/README.md

 ### Final thoughts
-Unfortunately I did not have enough time to implement final solution but task was fun and I learned a lot through during the interview.
+Unfortunately I did not have enough time to implement final solution but task was fun and I learned a lot through the interview.
 I felt the need to finish the task :).

 Thanks for reading!